All about CIMA Qualification

 Candidates need not possess some specific qualifications to enroll for a Certificate in Business Accounting.
 An interest in accounting and proficiency in mathematics and English are enough for the purpose.
-There are 5 exams at this level to help students become acquainted with fundamentals of accounting and related areas.
+There are 5 exams at this level to help students become acquainted with the fundamentals of accounting and related areas.
 These exams can be taken in any order at any time of the year and average completion time for the certificate level is one year.
-Minimum passing marks for each of the exam is 50% and on completion of all 5 exams, students earn the certification and advance to professional level.
+Minimum passing marks for each of the exams is 50% and on completion of all 5 exams, students earn the certification and advance to a professional level.

 Students can appear for individual OT exams in any order for Operational and Management levels but can only appear for Strategic level exams are completing both of these levels.
 On average, students complete all 12 professional qualification exams (including case study exams) in 4 years.

 On completion of all 3 levels, students must provide 3-year relevant professional work experience to earn Membership of CIMA.